-- Maximise composting of organics. - Maximise recycling of all recyclable materials. - Show leadership and support innovation in the Christchurch waste and resource recovery sector. - Promote how people can find new uses for things that would otherwise be treated as waste. - Encourage people to purchase products and support businesses that value the environment. - Promote the 'sharing economy' such as car sharing, tool libraries and toy libraries where people can borrow goods as needed, moving away from a buy-use-discard model.
+- Maximise composting of organics. - Maximise recycling of all recyclable materials. - Show leadership and support innovation in the Christchurch waste and resource recovery sector. - Promote how people can find new uses for things that would otherwise be treated as waste. - Encourage people to purchase products and support businesses that value the environment, and not replace items (including digital devices) until they have reached their end of life. - Promote the 'sharing economy' such as car sharing, tool libraries and toy libraries where people can borrow goods as needed, moving away from a buy-use-discard model.

-- 65% of our kerbside collection is diverted from landfill, including 55,000 tonnes of organic matter, and 40,000 tonnes of materials is recycled (data from 2018/19 financial year). - We are supporting the central Government waste reduction work programme and participating in the national task force for recycling. - Local social enterprise Kilmarnock Enterprises employs and supports differently abled people through the recycling and reprocessing of waste materials. - Living Earth produces high quality certified organic compost in Christchurch at the largest enclosed compost plant in New Zealand. - Local online platforms sell second-hand goods, which might otherwise go to landfill. - Eco-Shop sells second-hand household items that might otherwise go to landfill.
+- 65% of our kerbside collection is diverted from landfill, including 55,000 tonnes of organic matter, and recycled 40,000 tonnes of materials (data from 2018/19 financial year). - We are supporting the Central Government waste reduction work programme and participating in the national task force for recycling. - Local social enterprise Kilmarnock Enterprises employs and supports people with disabilities through the recycling and reprocessing of waste materials. - Living Earth produces high quality certified organic compost in Christchurch at the largest enclosed compost plant in New Zealand. - Local online platforms sell second-hand goods, which might otherwise go to landfill. - Eco-Shop sells second-hand household items that might otherwise go to landfill.
 Residents can drop goods at three Eco-Drop locations.